lachlandeer/karolinska-gitIntro/src/sealife.md

 Sharks are really scary when they are bigger than 3m.
 Baby sharks are kind of cute, but they do bite.

-## Sea Otters

-ALL Sea Otters are cuter than baby sharks.
-If Hadrien could reinvent himself, he would be a Sea Otter in Vancouver.